IrtizaNasar/electron-dynamic-island/README.md

 ### Origin

 The core logic for this library was originally developed for [Serial Bridge](https://github.com/IrtizaNasar/SerialBridge) to handle **device connection and disconnection status updates**.
 When I couldn't find any existing solution to achieve this effect in Electron, I built it from scratch.
-After extensive testing and refinement within that application, I decided to extract, polish, and expand the functionality into this standalone library to help other Electron developers build premium, native-feeling experiences.
+After extensive testing and refinement within that application, I decided to extract, polish, and expand the functionality into this standalone library to help other Electron developers build buttery smooth, native experiences.

 ## Running Examples